ljstaib/news-analyzer/README.md

 Phase 3:
 --------------------------------------------------------------------------------------------------------------------------------

+Please see NLP_analysis.py for the ConvertFilesToText() function.
+I can currently convert from TXT and PDF files.

 - Focus on Ingestor module
 - Investigate PDF to Text conversions
   - How to Extract Data from PDF Forms Using Python